Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

     :page_with_curl: **Notes:**

     - It takes 2-3 minutes to generate RPMs.
-    - Once the RPMS is successfully generated, you can view it from:
+    - Once the RPMs are successfully generated, you can view it from:

         `/root/rpmbuild/RPMS/noarch/` and,